Blitz Report™ Installation Guide

 • WinSCP

-• Edge browser and a java client installed to access the Oracle EBS application front end
+• Edge or Chrome browser and a java client installed to access the Oracle EBS application front end

 • SQL Developer or Toad for investigation tasks, in case of any issues encountered